wallix/awless/README.md

        $ awless switch mfa
        etc.

-- `awless inspect` : Leverage _experimental_ inspectors which are small CLI utilities to run analysis on your cloud resources graphs
 - `awless list` : Clear and easy listing of multi-region cloud resources (subnets, instances, users, buckets, records, etc.) on AWS EC2, IAM, S3, RDS, AutoScaling, SNS, SQS, Route53, CloudWatch, CloudFormation, Lambda, etc.
+- Transparently syncing cloud resources locally to a graph representation in order for the CLI to leverage data and their relations in other awless commands and in an offline manner ([more on the sync](https://github.com/wallix/awless/wiki/Getting-Started#sync))
-- `awless sync` : Explicitly and manually sync to fetch & store resources locally.
+- `awless sync` : Explicit and manual command to fetch & store resources locally.
 Then query & inspect your cloud offline
 - Output formats either human (Markdown-compatible tables) or machine readable (csv, tsv, json, ...): `--format`
 - Listing filters via *resources properties* or *resources tags*: `--filter property=val`, `--tag Env=Production`, `--tag-value Purchased`, `--tag-key Dept,Internal`
+- `awless inspect` : Leverage _experimental_ inspectors which are small CLI utilities to run analysis on your cloud resources graphs
 - `awless completion` : CLI autocompletion for Unix/Linux's bash and zsh

 # Getting started